Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * The layout of my Rescue Centre page using card decks, the layout was taken from the Bootstrap documentation and then customised for my content.
   The link to this documentation can be found here https://getbootstrap.com/docs/4.0/components/card/.
+* To the Code Institute course material, as the basis of all my knowledge is from here.
+* To the Slack community as I have used the different channels to find answers to problems!
 * My background image on the contact page is from "".
 * My homepage image is from "".